jeroennoten/Laravel-AdminLTE/README.md

 php artisan adminlte:install --only=config
 ```

-Now, you are able to edit the `config/adminlte.php` file to configure the title, layout, menu, URLs etc. On the next sections, we going to review all the available configuration options.Let starts with the most basic ones.
+Now, you are able to edit the `config/adminlte.php` file to configure the title, layout, menu, URLs etc. On the next sections, we going to review all the available configuration options.
+Let starts with the most basic ones.

 ### 6.1 Title

 This is the default title for your admin panel, this goes into the title tag of your page.
-However, you can also override it per page with the title section.
+However, you can override it per page with the available title section.
 Optionally, you can also specify a title prefix and/or postfix.

 The following config options are available: